lvleysuper/calcultor/calculator/readme.txt

-create a new branch is qick in
+create a new branch is qick in git, i like git very much